 Seeing boats blowing up does focus the mind somewhat.
 I geared up by finishing the NASA gas alarm install, putting the batteries in my Honeywell gas detector wand, and spraying all the joints in my fit out liberally with leak testing fluid.

 I put the regulator on the gas bottle, and didn’t turn it on.
 I depressed my bubble tester and was alarmed to see bubbles coming out!
-Was my new regulator leaking?
 I scoured the Alde literature, and that said nothing about it.
 I reasoned there must be air in the system and to try turning the regulator on, both isolator valves off and let gas into the system.
-And that point I tested the bubble tester again, to my relief, no bubbles showed.
+At that point I tested the bubble tester again, to my relief, no bubbles showed.
 Regardless, I leapt about with my gas testing wand and tested all joints.

 Finally, once again, I am not a Gas Safe engineer, I am an IT manager.
 Any information you take and employ from the above is your own responsibility.
 Any work you undertake on your boat, get tested professionally and take any advice they give you.